Tschaul/iridanus-server/README.md

 ## Research

 - Research gets gathered proportional to population over time
-- Research can be spent on 5 tree with five colors similar to MTG colors
+- Research can be spent on 5 trees with five colors similar to MTG colors
 - Researched upgrades effect all fleets/worlds instantly
 - Only a total of 5 upgrades can be purchased per game